THE NATIONAL BRAILLE CLUB

 FIRST VIRTUAL CONFERENCE

 In response to the historic COVID-19 pandemic, NBA hosts the annual Professional Development Conference in a virtual format.
 During the course of five days, there were 19 workshops presented.
-Attendance for the entire lineup of trainings was made entirely free to anyone in the world.
+In celebration of this year being NBA's 75th anniversary, attendance for the entire conference was made entirely free to anyone in the world.